NikolaiGerasimov/NikolaiGerasimov.github.io/_posts/2022-10-31-my-new-post.md

 ---
 layout: post
-title: How to get started with Chirpy Jekyll theme for your GitHub site
+title: [WORK IN PROGRESS]How to get started with Chirpy Jekyll theme for your GitHub site
 date: 2022-10-31 17:30 +0100
 category: [Coding]
 tags: [Jekyll, GitHub]